-- Consolidation of a currently lost space and the creation of a vibrant new public domain that will complement and extend the Crows Nest Village - The provision of 233 apartments with a high standard of amenity that will contribute to the North Sydney LGA's long term housing needs creating greater housing diversity while relieving pressure on less suitable places. - A quality arrival and departure point for users of the key bus stop serving the Crows Nest Village and surrounding locality. - Significant commercial floor space that will serve the health and education precinct and provide walkable employment opportunities for the surrounding community.
-The floor space will accommodate 302 additional jobs and contribute \$40 million to the local economy annually. - Realisation of the economic, social and place making opportunities created by the public investment in the Sydney Metro. - Implementation of the strategic vision identified in the Greater Sydney Regional Plan, the North District Plan, and the St Leonards Crow Nest 2036 Plan. - Significant public benefits over and above baseline development contributions. - Facilitates the foreshadowed future closure of Falcon Street between Alexander and Pacific Highway by providing alternate vehicle and service access for shops on Falcon Street.
+- Consolidation of a currently lost space and the creation of a vibrant new public domain that will complement and extend the Crows Nest Village - The provision of approximately 129 apartments with a high standard of amenity that will contribute to the North Sydney LGA's long term housing needs creating greater housing diversity while relieving pressure on less suitable places. - A quality arrival and departure point for users of the key bus stop serving the Crows Nest Village and surrounding locality.

+- Significant commercial floor space that will serve the health and education precinct and provide walkable employment opportunities for the surrounding community.
+The floor space will accommodate 295 additional jobs and contribute \$39 million to the local economy annually. - Realisation of the economic, social and place making opportunities created by the public investment in the Sydney Metro. - Implementation of the strategic vision identified in the Greater Sydney Regional Plan, the North District Plan, and the St Leonards Crow Nest 2036 Plan. - Facilitates the foreshadowed future closure of Falcon Street between Alexander and Pacific Highway by providing alternate vehicle and service access for shops on Falcon Street.